tidyverse/dplyr/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/gitdown/new/gitdown.Rcheck’
+* using log directory ‘/tmp/workdir/gwdegree/new/gwdegree.Rcheck’
 * using R version 4.0.3 (2020-10-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using options ‘--no-manual --no-build-vignettes’
-* checking for file ‘gitdown/DESCRIPTION’ ...
+* checking for file ‘gwdegree/DESCRIPTION’ ...
 OK
-* this is package ‘gitdown’ version ‘0.1.3’
+* this is package ‘gwdegree’ version ‘0.1.1’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Packages required but not available: 'bookdown', 'rmarkdown'
+Packages required but not available:
+  'ergm', 'ggplot2', 'network', 'sna', 'tidyr'

+Package suggested but not available for checking: ‘testthat’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.